Skip to content

 Here, finally, is the practical part, derived directly from the strongest findings above.
 None of it is original; most of it is the boring, unromantic implication of the research.

-Take the phone off the dinner table, and out of real conversations generally.
-The Przybylski and Weinstein (2013) finding is one of the cheapest, most consequential changes you can make in social life.
-It costs nothing.
+3. Take the phone off the dinner table, and out of real conversations generally.
+The Przybylski and Weinstein (2013) finding is contested in replication, but the intervention itself costs nothing and the direction of the bet is favourable.
+Hard to argue against in a conversation you actually care about.

 A note on certainty